Hale's Location Golf Course

 Nine, Wine and Dine - 9, Wine and Dine runs every Sunday afternoon from Memorial through the end of October.
-Come and play 9 holes of golf with a shared cart, enjoy a fabulous dinner in Ledges Dining Room at the White Mountain Hotel selected from a special menu (includes soup or salad, entree and dessert), and glass of wine all for $49 per person, plus tax and gratuity!
+Come and play 9 holes of golf with a shared cart, enjoy a fabulous dinner in Ledges Restaurant or Tullamore Tavern at The White Mountain Hotel (includes soup or salad, entree and dessert the a special menu), and glass of wine all for just $55 per person, plus tax and gratuity.
 Tee times are available after 2:30 on Sundays.
 Tee times and dinner reservations are required in advance.
 You may call 356-7100 or 356-2140 to make your reservations.

 Hale’s Pro Shop: 603-356-2140